-Only those professional education courses that have been taken within the last seven years will be considered for transfer to the BEd degree.
-The recency of content area courses will be considered on a course-by-course basis.
-This helps ensure that graduates are current in both content knowledge and pedagogical skills.
+With the exception transfer course(s) for EDPR 285 and/or EDPS 265, only those professional education courses that have been taken within the last seven years will be considered for transfer to the BEd degree.
+The recency of content-area courses will be considered on a course-by-course basis.
+This practice helps ensure that graduates are current in both content knowledge and pedagogical skills.